Hit me with

 The three strains of marijuana are indica, sativa, and hybrid.

 There are approximately 500 chemicals in the marijuana plant, one of which is a mind-altering chemical called tetrahydrocannabinol (THC), which makes one feel “high.”
+The potency, or the strength of the effect of THC, has been increasing in recent years.
 It also produces cannabidiol (CBD), which is non-psychoactive and is used to treat conditions such as post-traumatic stress disorder (PTSD), severe pain and epilepsy.

 Weed, pot, grass, dope, bud, kush, hash, chronic, etc…